Enplug/app-seed/app/README.md

 As with any other standard `Angular` app, `environments` directory may be used to provide environment-specific variables to the code.

+## Linting

+This repository uses extended set of lint rules, including ordering imports, standard SCSS linter and more.

+If one decides to follow practices included in the repository, we recommend installing proper extensions to IDE of choice (`stylelint` + `tslint`).

+Another way of running checks is to run either `npm run lint` or `npm run lint:fix` (linting with safe auto-fixers).

+## Running the app

 ## Further help - Angular CLI

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).